npfernandes/ensemblify/README.md

     unzip Pepsi-SAXS-Linux.zip
     ```

-3. Add an environment variable with the path to your Pepsi-SAXS executable to your `conda` environment:
+3. Add an environment variable with the path to your Pepsi-SAXS executable to your `ensemblify_env` conda environment:

     <!-- ```bash
     echo "export PEPSI_SAXS_PATH='$(realpath Pepsi-SAXS)'" >> ~/.bashrc # Or ~/.zshrc, depending on the shell